Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Methodology

 \subsection{A Causal Perspective on MSA}

-To reveal the sources of bias and their propagation paths in the modality fusion process of MSA, we construct a causal graph to capture the dependencies among different modalities, as shown in Figure~\ref{fig:2} (a).
-This graph comprises three modality inputs—text ($T$), audio ($A$), and visual ($V$)—along with four key variables: causal feature ($C$), shortcut feature ($Z$), multimodal representation ($M$), and sentiment prediction ($Y$).
-The directed edges in the graph explicitly illustrate the underlying causal paths and bias mechanisms: \begin{itemize} \item \textbf{Bias Generation: $Z \leftarrow \mathcal{R} \rightarrow C$}.
-Here, $\mathcal{R}$ denotes the intra- and inter-modal relationships derived from the multimodal features.
-Through feature interaction mechanisms, these relationships generate both the causal feature $C$ and the shortcut feature $Z$, which together influence the model learning process.
-The main biases are: \textbf{i)} intra-modal bias and \textbf{ii)} inter-modal bias.
+To reveal the sources of bias and their propagation paths in the multimodal fusion process of MSA, we construct a causal graph to capture dependencies among variables, as shown in Fig.~\ref{fig:2}(a).
+The graph consists of observable modality inputs—text ($T$), audio ($A$), and visual ($V$)—as well as a latent multimodal representation ($M$), an unobservable confounder ($Z$), and the sentiment prediction ($Y$).
+The directed edges illustrate the following causal mechanisms: \begin{itemize} \item \textbf{\textit{Modality Fusion}: $\{T,A,V\}\rightarrow M$.} The latent representation $M$ is aggregated from the three input modalities and is intended to capture the joint multimodal semantics for prediction.

-\item \textbf{Bias Propagation: $C \rightarrow M \leftarrow Z$}.
-Traditional multimodal fusion methods typically do not differentiate between the causal feature and the shortcut feature, directly encoding both into the multimodal representation $M$, which leads to semantic entanglement.

-\item \textbf{Prediction Distortion: $M \rightarrow Y$}.
-Since the multimodal representation $M$ is influenced by both $C$ and $Z$, the model learns both the true causal effect $C \rightarrow Y$ and the spurious correlation $Z \rightarrow Y$. \end{itemize}